swspafomdeqgh72/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In software development, strive for clear, concise code that's easy to read, understand, and maintain.
 It's often more challenging to write simple solutions than complex ones, but it leads to fewer bugs, easier collaboration, and better long-term sustainability of your projects."

 In practice, this means favoring well-structured designs, using consistent naming conventions, avoiding premature optimization, and regularly refactoring to eliminate unnecessary complexity.
 Always remember that code is written once, but read many times over, so keep it simple and elegant."

+# 2024-01-30
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean and readable code that can be easily understood and maintained by others.
+Always remember that code is read far more often than it is written.
+Therefore, focus on making your code expressive, modular, and concise, using abstractions and design patterns wisely.
+And always keep in mind that premature optimization is the root of all evil; make it work, then make it right, and finally, if necessary, make it fast."